 Two Transport Accident Investigation Commission (TAIC) investigators completed work on board the ship before it departed Port Chalmers for Sydney in early February.

 That investigation was ongoing.
-The second investigation concerns the ship striking a rock in Milford Sound the same day as the fatal explosion.
+The second investigation concerns the ship striking a rock in Milford Sound (Fiordland NP) the same day as the fatal explosion.